 For creative professionals, a successful online portfolio will become your most powerful marketing tool.
-It exposes your work to countless potential clients worldwide who are looking for someone just like you.
 Follow these ten steps and you’ll build a portfolio that takes your career to the next level.

-Let’s be honest—you might not be the best judge of your own work.
-We all have a blind spot when it comes to projects we care deeply about.
-Either our emotional attachment gets in the way of objectivity or we’re paralyzed by perfectionist tendencies.
+Let’s face it: you can’t always judge your own work objectively.
+We all have a blind spot when it comes to our favorite projects.
+Either our emotions get in the way of objectivity, or our perfectionist tendencies paralyze us.

-For example, if you’ve been shooting a lot of wedding photography, but you’d like to get more into fashion, set up a portfolio that shows off more of your style-centric work.
-A fashion industry client wants to hire a photographer with a fashion portfolio, not a wedding photographer that shows a slight interest in style editorial shots.
+For example, if you shoot a lot of weddings but want to branch out into fashion, create a portfolio of your fashion photography.
+A fashion client wants a photographer with a fashion portfolio, not a wedding photographer who occasionally shoots style editorials.

-Clients will only consider you for the job that you actively seek out.
-If you don’t have much professional experience in a certain field of area that you’re interested in, consider creating a gallery of your personal projects to highlight your varied skills and interests.
+Clients will only consider you for the jobs that you actively seek out.
+If you don’t have much professional experience in a certain field or area that you’re interested in, consider creating a gallery of your personal projects to highlight your varied skills and interests.

-Brainstorm 5 “dream clients” you’d like to work for one day.
+Brainstorm five dream clients you’d like to work for one day.
 Consider the kinds of photos they shoot — then structure your portfolio to reflect the same.

 Here are a few different ways that you can sort your portfolio using galleries:

-If your portfolio is comprised of only creative work, organize your galleries to reflect the individual projects and collections.
-This will help your audience see the progression of your work and the spectrum of your creativity.
+If your portfolio contains creative work, organize your galleries by projects and collections.
+This will help your audience see your work’s progression and creative range.

-When you’re ordering your portfolio images, keep the rule of three in mind.
-The first image creates an expectation, the second image establishes the pattern and the third image should break the pattern.
-Just when the viewer thinks they’ve caught on to the pattern, you surprise them with something different that creates a memorable thrill in their brain.
+Keep in mind the rule of three when organizing your online portfolio.
+The first image sets the tone, the second sets the pattern, and the third should break it.
+When the viewer thinks they’ve figured out the pattern, you surprise them with something new that leaves a lasting impression.